-On Friday 5 April, the same day the United Nations met to discuss the importance of empowering women and girls with autism, the Margaret River Chocolate Company opened their doors to a group of young girls with autism, offering them a lesson in chocolate making.
+On Friday 5 April, the same day the United Nations met to discuss the importance of empowering autistic women and girls, the Margaret River Chocolate Company opened their doors to a group of autistic young girls, offering them a lesson in chocolate making.

 “I wanted to create an opportunity for our girls to come together in Margaret River and feel the support of their community and a sense of belonging.
 I couldn’t think of a better place than the Margaret River Chocolate Company,” Jonelle said.

 “The staff were so accommodating and made adjustments to ensure everyone could participate.
 There is a viewing window to the chocolate making area so the girls were able to see their parents at all times and anyone could step out if they needed to.”

 “We had support from a couple of girls aged 13 and 26 who are also autistic and acted as mentors for the younger girls.
 It was great to see the group of autistic girls ranging in age from 7 to 46 creating together.
 Hopefully the group will continue to meet and friendships will continue to grow.”